rcxking/wpi_sample_return_robot_challenge/gazebo/README.md

 You can also view the camera feeds in gazebo by selecting "Window -> Topic Visualization" and selecting the stereo camera topic.

+To teleop husky, start a seperate terminal, type this command:
+'''shell
+rosrun teleop_husky husky_teleop
+'''

+Then you should be able to move husky around in gazebo world using 'A', 'S', 'D', 'F'.

 Viewing stereo camera output, disparity map, and point cloud (depth info)
 -------------------------------------------------------------